federal-geospatial-platform/fgp-metadata-proxy/PT End-Point Information.md

 https://catalogue.data.gov.bc.ca/api/3/action/package_search?q=roads&fq=type:Geographic&rows=1000000<br>
 The "rows=1000000" returns all the results in the JSON.

-The API can also be used to access individual datasets.
-Using the URL https://catalogue.data.gov.bc.ca/api/3/action/package_show and the parameter 'id' with the dataset's name.
+The API can also be used to access individual datasets using the URL https://catalogue.data.gov.bc.ca/api/3/action/package_show and the parameter 'id' with the dataset's name.

 **Example**: To view the dataset [Forest Road Segment Tenure](https://catalogue.data.gov.bc.ca/dataset/forest-road-segment-tenure) in JSON format, use https://catalogue.data.gov.bc.ca/api/3/action/package_show?id=forest-road-segment-tenure.